They’re Just Like Us: Dogs Get Gingivitis

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-We're not the only ones who have to worry about gingivitis — dogs can get it, too.
-And just like with us, poor oral hygiene is to blame.
-Gingivitis in dogs causes inflammation of the gums around the teeth and can lead to more serious health conditions like kidney, liver, and heart disease.
+You’re probably well aware of the warnings against human gingivitis — they’ve likely been scared into you by dentists who are a little suspicious of your self-reported flossing habits.
+But as it turns out, humans aren’t the only ones who can get the gum disease; dogs are at risk, too.
+And the condition’s no joke: Gingivitis in dogs causes inflammation of the gums around the teeth and can lead to more serious health conditions, such as kidney, liver, and heart disease.
 The good news is, it can be prevented.
-Here's how.
+Here’s how.

 Symptoms Of Gingivitis in Dogs